-The Inner North West Primary Care Partnership (INW PCP) brings together over forty partner organisations operating in the Inner North West region of metropolitan Melbourne.
+The Inner North West Primary Care Partnership (INW PCP) brings together 45 partner organisations operating in the Inner North West region of metropolitan Melbourne.
 We aim to improve community health and wellbeing by building a stronger, more integrated service system through a collective impact approach supported by four pillars for action: leadership, partnership, system strengthening, and advocacy and influence.

 Our vision is founded on a social model of health.
 We seek to strengthen relationships with primary care, acute and community sectors; where our primary prevention and access and equity focus intersects with their delivery of early intervention and other services to our shared communities.

 Our work supports alignment with key policy directions of the Department of Health and Human Services including its Strategic Plan 2017-18, the Victorian Public Health and Wellbeing Plan 2015-19 and outcomes framework, and Health 2040; with Statewide PCP directions and local government municipal public health and wellbeing planning, and other policy and planning directions such as those emerging from the Royal Commission into Family Violence.

 Strong partnerships supporting prevention, access and equity through collective action

 We will achieve our vision and purpose through: